 Click Load Example Data Set.
 The Clustering Data Set Chooser window appears.

 In this window, select Simple Clusters, and click Import.
 You return to the Select Data window.

 Click Next to continue to the Network Size window, shown in the following figure.

-clusters.
-This network has one layer, with neurons organized in a
+the resulting clusters.
+This network has one layer, with neurons organized in a grid.
+(For

 Click Next.
 The Train Network window appears.

 The training runs for the maximum number of epochs, which is 200.

 For SOM training, the weight vector associated with each neuron moves to become the center of a cluster of input vectors.
 In addition, neurons that are adjacent to each other in the topology should also move close to each other in the input space, therefore it is possible to visualize a high-dimensional inputs space in the two dimensions of the network topology.
 Investigate some of the visualization tools for the SOM.
 Under the Plots pane, click SOM Sample Hits.

 The default topology of the SOM is hexagonal.
 This figure shows the neuron locations in the topology, and indicates how many of the training data are associated with each of the neurons (cluster centers).
 The topology is a 10-by-10 grid, so there are 100 neurons.
 The maximum number of hits associated with any neuron is 22.
 Thus, there are 22 input vectors in that cluster.

 This figure shows a weight plane for each element of the input vector (two, in this case).
 They are visualizations of the weights that connect each input to each of the neurons.
 (Darker colors represent larger weights.)
 If the connection patterns of two inputs were very similar, you can assume that the inputs are highly correlated.
 In this case, input 1 has connections that are very different than those of input 2.